dSamikshya/dSamikshya/README.md

 ## 👨‍💻 About Me

 🎓 **Education:**
-- 🎯 Bachelor's in Computer Application (2026)
+- 📚 Master's in Computer Science
-- 📚 Pursuing Master's in Computer Science
+- 🎯 Bachelor's in Computer Application

 💼 **Current Focus:**
 - 🔭 Building enterprise-level **REST APIs** with Spring Boot